zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 end
 ```

+This code:

-This code configures a database named `myapp`, specifies that user connections are allowed from IP address 127.0.0.1 (localhost), and states that the database's user name is root and provides its password (TODO: Wordy, also should 'root' be our user?)
+* configures a database named `myapp`.
+* specifies that user connections are allowed from IP address 127.0.0.1 (localhost).
+* gives ownership of the database to `root` its initial password.

 [WARN] Remember, we're using hard-coding passwords for learning, but it's not a recommended practice!

-### Refactor
+### Refactor the database configuration

 Let's factor our the data parts so that our recipe is more reusable.
 We'll factor out the database name and the connection info (host name, user name, and password).